The main characters of Queen's Blade

 - While it's not as severe as the Anarista one, she's not very happy when people suggest she abandon Amara or dismiss the fall of her kingdom, as seen when she freaks out because of Shizuka's flat appraisal that Amara fell because its nobility was corrupt and its last leader (Menace herself) was too inept and blinded by her own hedonism to realise its decayed state.

-- As well as half a city in season 2.
+- Uses this on half a city in season 2.

 - Evil Counterpart: Of Tomoe, being the exotic foreigner of the trio.